leegaughanbrown/docs/src/pages/en/framework/layers.md

 ---
 layout: ~/layouts/MainLayout.astro
-title: Colors
+title: Layers
-description: An intro to the OxyProps Colors properties and classes syntax.
+description: An intro to the OxyProps Layers properties and classes syntax.
 i18nReady: true
 ---

-**OxyProps Colors** are the basic building blocks of any OxyProps project.
+**OxyProps Layers** docs will be here soon.